selbiev/FreeTextCalculator/README.md

 # GraphicalCalculator

-This project was created in order to build a powerful calculator with the possibility to put functions in and be able to see its graphical representation.
+This project was created in order to build a powerful calculator with the possibility to work with variables, functions and their graphical representations.

 The core of this program is the Analyzer.
 It's capable to analyze a complex input term (respecting the operations orders) and evaluate it's result.